Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Shaheed again flashed the big-play pop we saw in his first two seasons, averaging 17.5 yards per catch on an 18.1-yard average target depth.
 Both marks ranked top five among 104 WRs with 40+ targets.
 Shaheed’s 2.04 yards per route ranked 29th.

 But it was the surprising volume that really fueled his strong fantasy production.
 Shaheed averaged 6.8 targets on a 23.3% target share in his six games.
-Those marks were team highs — and the target share ranked 26th among all WRs league-wide.
+Those marks were team highs.
+The target share ranked 26th among all WRs league-wide.

 The Saints didn’t do much at WR this offseason, swapping out Marquez Valdes-Scantling for a past-his-prime Brandin Cooks.
-The former perennial 1,000-yard receiver has finished under 700 yards in three straight seasons, including a career-low 259 yards in 10 games last year.
+The former perennial 1,000-yard receiver has failed to reach 700 yards in three straight seasons, including a career-low 259 yards in 10 games last year.

 Shaheed remains a clear top-two WR alongside Chris Olave heading into 2025.